-Moment of inertia of a solid cylinder about its centre can be found using the following equation or formula;
+Moment of inertia of a solid cylinder about its centre is given by the formula;

 Here, M = total mass and R = radius of the cylinder.